This is the multi-page printable view of this section. Click here to print.

 ],

-"unit": "Bytes", # Unit of collected metric data
+"unit": "Bytes", # unit of the collected metric data

 "descriptionKo": "Total physical memory size of the server", # Korean description of the metric